ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 python3 -m venv django_cc
 ```

-`python3 -m venv django_cc` will create a virtual environment within a folder called `django_cc` for our project so all
+`python3 -m venv django_cc` will create a virtual environment within a folder called `django_cc` for our project, so all
 the stuff we install for it to work won't interfere with anything else on your
 system. [\[in-depth\]](https://virtualenv.pypa.io/en/stable/)